It is past time for London to take the action it said it would on the protocol

 At least a public consultation, maybe even the publication of a draft bill?

-In a letter of mine that you were kind enough to publish a week later, July 28 2021, I asked:
+In a letter of mine that you were kind enough to publish a week later, July 28 2021 (see link below), I asked:

 If the UK government is content to announce that “We also stand ready to bring in new legislation to deter anyone in Northern Ireland looking to export to Ireland goods which do not meet EU standards or to evade these enforcement processes” (paragraph 43) and “We are also ready to put in place legislation to provide for penalties for UK traders seeking to place non-compliant goods on the EU market” (paragraph 62), then why not just go ahead and do that?”